Our Blog | The Intern Group | Internship Tips & Advice

 8. Follow your passion

-9. Take time to reflect after it’s all over
+10. Take time to reflect

-10. Get a job
+11. Get a job

 Now that you’ve done the internship abroad, reflected on what you’ve learned, and headed back to your home country, it’s time to get a job.
-Search for jobs similar to your internship, reach out to colleagues from your internship in case they know of openings somewhere near you or have work friends in your area.
+Search for jobs similar to your internship, and reach out to colleagues from your internship in case they know of openings somewhere near you or have work friends in your area.
 Make sure to highlight your work experience on your resume, being specific about your duties and how you contributed to the company.
-Practice your interview with someone before the real thing to make sure that your anecdotal evidence of your time abroad backs up your work experience and matches what the job is looking for.
+Practice your interview with someone before the real thing to ensure that the anecdotal evidence of your time abroad backs up your work experience and matches what the job is looking for.
 If you’re active and persistent during the job search (just like at your internship), you’ll get hired in no time!

 If you’re yet to secure your internship abroad, apply today for an internship in London, New York, Hong Kong, Spain, Australia or Latin America!